-Carlina’s dissertation investigates the persuasive effects of framing novel chronic pain information.
-More specifically, she applies the heuristic-systematic model, attribution theory, and recent work on defensive reactions to determine how chronic pain patients respond to etiological framing of chronic pain.
+Carlina’s dissertation investigates the persuasive effects of framing chronic pain information.
+More specifically, she applies the heuristic-systematic model, attribution theory, and recent work on defensive reactions to determine how chronic pain patients respond to information about their condition.

-In the summer of 2019, Carlina was awarded the Institute for Public Relations’ Don Bartholomew Fellowship with Ketchum in New York City.
+In the summer of 2019, Carlina worked with Ketchum in New York City as part of the Institute for Public Relations’ Don Bartholomew Fellowship.
 She is currently completing a research project as part of that fellowship that examines message design strategies for corporate social advocacy campaigns.

 In her free time, Carlina enjoys hiking, painting, and writing fiction.
 Through her research and beyond, Carlina hopes to share her passion for inspiring creativity and well-being with students and communications practitioners.